reagent-project/reagent-frontend-template/README.md

 lein figwheel
 ```

 Figwheel will automatically push cljs changes to the browser.
-The server will be available at [http://localhost:3449](http://localhost:3449)
-once Figwheel starts up.
+Once Figwheel starts up, you should be able to open the `public/index.html` page in the browser and see the changes refresh live.
+Alternatively, you could run `python -m SimpleHTTPServer` in the `public` folder.

 ### Building for release